Reforms to Date

 BART leadership is taking steps to build upon more than a decade of reforms and continuous improvements to advance progressive and equitable policing and the commitment to fight racism.

-Download a PDF factsheet of BART's commitment to progressive policing (PDF) that highlights policy updates, reforms, expanded training, and new initiatives to bolster oversight and increase the number of unarmed civilian employees providing presence in the system.
+In June 2020 BART police released a PDF factsheet of BART's commitment to progressive policing (PDF) that highlights policy updates, reforms, expanded training, and new initiatives to bolster oversight and increase the number of unarmed civilian employees providing presence in the system.

 BART’s Commitment to Progressive Policing and Continuous Improvement